lr42/gentle/roadmap.md

 - [ ] Internationalization.
 - [ ] If you are late to taking a regular break, allow the option of extending the break length up to a certain amount.
-- [ ] Set up proper file logging and log rotations.
-Preferably the logs file logs would be in JSON format, so they could easily be read with `cutelog` or maybe Grafana or something similar.
 - [ ] Add a command line option to allow the user to specify which level of logging to show in the terminal.
 - [ ] Add a progress bar to the break screens.